great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD TBD

+1. Checkout the master branch.
+2. Create a branch with a representative name.
+This will be used to create a Pull Request (PR) back into the master branch.
+3. Edit the suite using the command `great_expectations edit-suite`. **Note** in a near term release (0.9.0) this command will be renamed to `great_expectations suite edit`.
+    - This command compiles a jupyter notebook from the JSON Expectation suite.
+    - Because this notebook is compiled fromt the source-of-truth JSON, it can be treated as discardable.
+4. In the jupyter notebook, run all the expectation cells you wish to retain in the suite.
+5. You can adjust or add additional expectations in this notebook.
+6. Be sure to run the last cells in the notebook which save the modifed suite to disk as JSON.